πΊοΈ Overview

 πΌ Software Portability

-Software portability refers to the ease with which software applications or components can be transferred and adapted to operate in different computing environments, platforms, or systems with minimal modification.
-This ASPECT attribute is crucial for ensuring that software can function effectively across diverse hardware configurations, operating systems, and cloud environments.
+Software portability refers to how easily a softwareβs applications or components can be transferred and adapted to operate in different computing environments, platforms, or systems with minimal modification.
+This ASPECT attribute is crucial to ensure software can function effectively across diverse hardware configurations, operating systems, and cloud environments.

 π€ Autonomy